Corned beef with parsley sauce is so yummy!!

 What is Saint Patrick’s Day?

-St. Patrick’s Day celebrated on March 17, is the patron saint of Ireland.
+St. Patrick’s Day is celebrated on March 17, and it is the patron saint of Ireland.
 It was initially observed as a religious celebration with a feast and services.

 The Irish have observed the anniversary of his death in the fifth century for over a thousand years.